 Projects in 2012- 2013 included the construction of a new cardiac catheterization lab and an extensive Information Services technology upgrade which integrated electronic medical records and other technological advancements, house wide.

-Russell Medical has several significant projects on the drawing board for 2017 and beyond.
 Our goal is to continue to be the community’s most trusted provider of integrated healthcare as we live our mission daily: Being the best, because we care.